cabeen/qit/docsite/docs/index.md

 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.

-Comments, criticism, and concerns are appreciated and can be directed [cabeen@gmail.com](mailto:cabeen@gmail.com).
+Comments, criticism, and concerns are appreciated and can be directed to [cabeen@gmail.com](mailto:cabeen@gmail.com).